 Other partners in ICAT include the Wellcome Trust, the Health Research Board, the Health Service Executive National Doctors Training and Planning (HSE NDTP), the Health and Social Care Research and Development in Northern Ireland (HSC R&D), the Northern Ireland Medical and Dental Training Agency (NIMDTA) and the Forum of Postgraduate Medical Training Bodies.
 The ICAT Programme is coordinated by Molecular Medicine Ireland.

-The first eight fellows to begin the programme will train in a range of clinical specialties, including Psychiatry, Infectious Diseases, Endocrinology, Dermatology, Nephrology and Public Health Medicine.
+The first eight fellows to begin the programme will train in a range of clinical specialities, including Psychiatry, Infectious Diseases, Endocrinology, Dermatology, Nephrology and Public Health Medicine.

 The fellows embark on year 1 of the programme in their institution of choice (Trinity College Dublin, Royal College of Surgeons in Ireland, University College Cork, National University of Ireland Galway, University College Dublin or Queen’s University Belfast).
 Fellows use this year to design and conduct a mini-project, access a large curriculum of educational modules and develop PhD projects with ICAT supervisors, selected for their research excellence.
 ICAT fellows will spend 70% of their time in clinical training in year 1.